 |August 22-27||Crossed the river at Jefferson and marched through Salem and Thoroughfare Gap to the Manassas Battlefield.|

 The regiment was commanded by Major Montgomery until he was shot in the thigh.
 It lost 4 men killed and 22 wounded.
 Captain W.A.
 Wright, General Wright’s son, was badly wounded, losing his leg.
-Lieutenant Robert Dennis was killed.
-Captain George Allen and Lieutenants William O’Brien, James Royal and David J. Wright were wounded.
+Lieutenant Robert A. Dennis of Company B was killed.
+Captain George Allen lost his foot and would resign due to disability.
+Lieutenants William O’Brien, James Royal, Dennis Sanders and David J. Wright were wounded.
 After the battle Captain Nisbit returned to the regiment and assumed command.

 |September 18||Crossed the Potomac to Virginia and marched to near Winchester.|